younss06/user_register/README.md

 # How to start

 ### DB
-To Use MongoDB, install MongoDB server.
+To use MongoDB, install MongoDB server.
 Or install Docker then run the following script

 ```